 In order to officially accept your invitation to the Gator Engineering at State College of Florida program, please complete and submit our confirmation form.
-Our confirmation deadline is May 1st.
+The confirmation deadline is May 1st.

-This program is the first of its kind in the region – it is a result of a collaboration between the University of Florida (UF), the Herbert Wertheim College of Engineering (HWCOE), and State College of Florida (SCF) and made possible by a generous gift from the Charles and Margery Barancik Foundation.
+This program is the first of its kind in the region – a result of a collaboration between the University of Florida (UF), the Herbert Wertheim College of Engineering (HWCOE), and State College of Florida (SCF).
 This program allows a cohort of students to take their critical tracking courses at SCF Venice, with smaller class sizes and more personal attention, while pursuing a UF Engineering degree.

 Gator Engineering at State College of Florida students will be given specific programming opportunities only afforded to those participating in the program.
 This may include undergraduate research, specialized programming, early connections with UF faculty, special visits to UF, and one-on-one advising from both SCF and UF.

 Students are invited to participate in this program in response to their application to UF for freshman admission.
-Gator Engineering at State College of Florida students will enroll as SCF students during the first fall semester and will be admitted to UF based upon meeting specific GPA and critical tracking course requirements as set by the HWCOE.
-After the first fall semester, students will continue taking classes at SCF, but they are actually UF students.
-This is unlike a traditional transfer program wherein students are required to apply and are admitted based on meeting the pre-requisites and only if there is space in their desired major.
+Gator Engineering at State College of Florida students will enroll as SCF students during their first fall and spring semester and will be admitted to UF based upon meeting specific GPA and critical tracking course requirements as set by the HWCOE.
+After the first fall and spring semesters, students will continue taking classes at SCF, but will be UF students.
+This is unlike a traditional transfer program wherein students are required to apply and are admitted based on meeting the pre-requisites and subject to available space.
 Traditional transfer students are not guaranteed admission.

 All students must earn and maintain semester and cumulative GPAs of 2.0 or higher.
-Students must also earn and maintain the required critical tracking GPA for their major and must earn a minimum grade of C in all critical tracking courses based on a maximum of two attempts including withdrawals.
+Students must also earn and maintain the required critical tracking GPA for their major and must earn a minimum grade of C in all critical tracking courses based on a maximum of two attempts (including withdrawals).
+Students can double-attempt up to three critical tracking courses.
 The critical tracking GPA requirement varies among the majors and is calculated based on the UF grading scale.
-For example, students must take at least one critical tracking course during the first fall semester and earn the required semester, cumulative and critical tracking grade point averages for their major to be admitted to UF for the following semester.
-The required critical tracking courses and GPA for each major are listed below.
+For example, students must take at least one critical tracking course during the first fall semester and earn the required semester, cumulative and critical tracking grade point averages for their major to be considered on track at the end of the first semester.
+The required critical tracking courses and GPA for each major are listed in the chart below.

-You will be considered a SCF student during your first fall semester of study.
-Students who meet the critical tracking course requirements during that semester will become a UF student in their second semester of study.
+You will be considered a SCF student during your first fall and spring semesters of study.
+Students who meet the critical tracking course requirements after the first fall and spring semesters will become a UF student in their second fall semester of study.
 If critical tracking course requirements are not met after the first fall semester, those students will be reevaluated at the end of the spring semester; UF admission will be granted based on adequate progress through critical tracking courses.

-This program was developed in recognition of the fact that UF is forced to turn away many hard working, and obviously gifted, pre-engineering freshman applicants each year due to space restrictions.
-This program gives select students the chance to take their critical tracking courses at SCF, in a smaller class setting with more one-on-one attention and the opportunity to be UF admitted as soon as their first spring semester based on their performance in those courses.
-Due to the student’s admission to UF being based on their first fall semester performance, they are unable to be considered a UF student during their first semester.
+This program was developed in recognition of the fact that UF is forced to turn away many hard working and gifted pre-engineering freshman applicants each year due to space restrictions.
+This program gives select students the chance to take their critical tracking courses at SCF, in a smaller class setting with more one-on-one attention, and the opportunity to be UF admitted as soon as their second fall semester based on their performance in those courses.
+Due to the student’s admission to UF being based on their first fall and spring semester performance, they are unable to be considered a UF student during their first two semesters.

 No. When you confirm your participation in the program, you will submit a consent form giving UF permission to share your application data with SCF.
 This will serve as your application to SCF.